National Institute for Health and Clinical Excellence

 The National Institute for Health and Clinical Excellence (NICE) is an agency of the National Health Service charged with promoting clinical excellence in NHS service providers in England and Wales, by developing guidance and recommendations on the effectiveness of treatments and medical procedures.

-These recommendations are issued in the form of "technology appraisals".
+The recommendations are issued in the form of “technology appraisals”.
 These are based on a review of evidence of clinical and cost effectiveness for a particular technology, and give recommendations about whether and in what circumstances the technology should be used in the NHS.
-The majority of technologies assessed by NICE are pharmaceuticals, but it has also considered surgical procedures, medical devices and screening technologies.

 NICE also produces "clinical guidelines", providing wider guidance on the management of whole diseases or clinical conditions, which cover several different treatment options.